veeso/cboy-lego/README.md

 ## Framebuffer output instead OpenGL

-Instead of using OpenGL as renderer, there is another display output method that directly writes to the framebuffer `/dev/fb0`.
+Instead of using OpenGL as renderer, there is another display output method that directly writes to the framebuffer `/dev/fb0` or set with env variable `FRAMEBUFFER`.
 It only works outside X11 and only takes input from joystick.
 This method was intended to run the emulator on a Raspberry Pi 2, where the OpenGL performance with GLUT is very poor (would need OpenGL ES 2.0).

 To enable display output to framebuffer, use cmake with the following option enabled: